-B.K.S. designed and conducted all data analyses and wrote the manuscript.
-L.S. oversaw processing of all biological samples, DNA methylation, and RNA-seq assays.
+Data Availability All data, including DNA methylation data, is available upon reguests manuscript.
+L.S. oversaw processing of all biological samples DNA methylation, and RNA-seq assays.
 T.B. contributed to data interpretation and manuscript writing.
-T.D.M. oversaw all psychological autopsy assessments.
+T.D.M. oversaw all psychological autopsychological assessments.
 The manuscript has been read and approved by all authors.
 All authors take full responsibility for all data, figures, and text and approve the content and submission of the study.
 No related work is under consideration elsewhere.
 All authors state that all unprocessed data are available, and all figures provide accurate presentations of the original data.
 Corresponding authors: G.R.F. for conceptualization of epigenetic clock analyses and C.W.B. for overall project conceptualization, postmortem brain collection, and project administration.